factormystic/FMUtils.Screenshot/readme.md

 ### Usage
-Create a screenshot by creating a new `Screenshot` object.
+Create a screenshot by creating a new `ComposedScreenshot` object.
-Of a window (by handle):

-    var WindowScreenshot = new ComposedScreenshot(targetWindowHandle, ScreenshotMethod.DWM, true);

-or, of a rect:
+Strictly speaking, the only decision you need to make is whether to pass a Rectangle or window handle.

+    new ComposedScreenshot(this.Handle).ComposedScreenshotImage.Save("example-screenshot.png", ImageFormat.Png);

+or

-    var RectScreenshot = new ComposedScreenshot(new Rectangle(0,0,100,100));
+    new ComposedScreenshot(new Rectangle(0,0,100,100)).ComposedScreenshotImage.Save("example-screenshot.png", ImageFormat.Png);

-The `Screenshot` class is only responsible for creating the raw screenshot object.
+The `ComposedScreenshot` object subclasses the lower level `Screenshot` object, and provides additional useful functionality such as composing multiple captured screenshots into a single image.
-This creates an object with various useful metadata properties (screen location, window title, etc). `BaseScreenshotImage` is a bitmap with the image data.
+`ComposedScreenshotImage` is a bitmap with the image data.

-If you want a slightly nicer endpoint, that it's accomplished with `ComposedScreenshot`.
-This class has more advanced functionality such as maintaining a composition stack, rounding corners, and adding a shadow effect.
+`ComposedScreenshot` also provides a composition stack, rounding corners, and shadow effect functionality.

 See **[ProSnap](https://github.com/factormystic/ProSnap)** for an example of how I built an end-user application out of it.